AnimeOpenings/AnimeOpenings/README.md

 ## Features

-Openings.moe has a lot of features.
+anime-openings.net has a lot of features.
 I'll list the main features here:

 * Play ramdom videos from a folder
 * List all videos with metadata